 Information about Assyrian society is scant; the following represents a best stab at an outline based on current evidence.

-Assyrian society was divided into three groups: free Assyrians (with “free” meaning not subject to personal servitude, rather than enjoying the freedoms that citizens of Western democracies expect); serfs (or “dependants”) on royal and other estates; and slaves.
+Assyrian society was divided into three groups: free Assyrians (with “free” meaning not subject to personal servitude, rather than enjoying the freedoms that citizens of Western democracies expect); serfs (or “dependents”) on royal and other estates; and slaves.